Interstate 35W north on the former Mississippi River bridge. 04/23/07

 History of Split Routes

-In their guidelines of signing Interstates, the American Association of State Highway and Transportation Officials (AASHTO) mandated that all suffixed Interstate highways be removed from the Interstate system in the late 1960s and 1970s.
-This resulted in many changes to the system, including:
+In their guidelines of signing Interstates, the American Association of State Highway and Transportation Officials (AASHTO) mandated that all suffixed Interstate highways be removed from the system in 1973.
+This resulted in many changes including:

 - Interstate 5W to I-505 and I-580 (Oakland to south of Tracy) in California

 - Interstate 15E to I-215 in California (former U.S. 395)

 - Interstate 15W to the Western I-86 in Idaho

 - Interstate 70N to I-70 and Interstate 70S to I-270 in Maryland